 Both of these books will give you a solid grounding in how to formulate, promote, start, and run your Digital Marketing Agency.
 If you were to only choose one, I would go with Agencynomics.

 If you prefer a more structured study program, there are several courses available on Udemy.
 Below is one that covers the basics for you, and gets you up and running in 10 days.

 As you start to see some success, you may begin to get more work than you can handle on your own.
 Don’t turn down work, instead, look to expand your business by contracting freelancers.

 This is the difference between being a freelance digital marketer and building a business – a business will bring you much bigger rewards.

 You’ll know when it’s time to scale up your business.
 You’ll have a packed roster of clients, and the only thing stopping you from earning more is that there aren’t enough hours in your working day.

 The modern digital economy means that you can outsource additional or low-skilled work to freelancers while charging an extra margin for yourself to your client.

-This is the easiest way to grow your business, as your contractors are freelance so you don’t have any of the associated costs and administration of employing workers.
+This is the easiest way to grow your digital marketing agency, as your contractors are freelance so you don’t have any of the associated costs and administration of employing workers.
 Working remotely enables you to remain agile and control your costs.

 Arguably, you might never need premises.
 But there may come a point where you want to transition to formal office premises, employ permanent staff, and create your own Don Draper world.

-So, that covers how to start your own Digital Marketing Agency.
-Get out a pen and paper, and start planning yours today.
+So, that covers how to start your own Digital Marketing Agency literally from your sofa, couch, kitchen table or a beach in Fiji.
+Get out your laptop, and start planning yours today!